martinory/Androidish-InkWell/README.md

     import 'package:androidish_ink_well/index.dart';

-Example of a button that splashed whole radius:
+Example of a button that splashes the whole radius:

     Theme(
       data: Theme.of(context).copyWith(splashFactory: AndroidishInkSplash.splashFactory),